 As the film industry became increasingly aware of the drone revolution there still weren’t a lot of operators.
 I was fortunate enough to start getting a lot of work around the world filming for the USA division of Discovery and the Travel Channel.

 Life and Death

 In 2014 my image Life and Death became one of the first drone images in the world to win a major photography award, taking out International Landscape Photo of the Year.
-For more information on this image and story behind the capture visit HERE.

 As drone technology improved so did the camera technology, a parallel development which made obtaining decent set up more affordable and accessible.